jasonsiders/apex-database-layer/docs/SOQL.md

 #### `fromSObject`

 Sets the entity from which to query data.
+Only call this method if you need to override the SObjectType set when constructing the query, via the `DatabaseLayer.Soql.newQuery(SObjectType objectType)` method.

 -   `Soql.Builder fromSObject(SObjectType objectType)`